Esther Park (physician)

-Esther Pak, born Kim Jeom-dong (March 16, 1876 or 1877 – April 13, 1910), was a Korean physician; she was the first Korean woman to practice Western medicine in the country.
+Esther Park, born Kim Jeom-dong (March 16, 1876 or 1877 – April 13, 1910), was a Korean physician; she was the first Korean woman to practice Western medicine in the country.

 Early life

 Kim Jeom-dong was born on March 16, 1876 (or, according to other sources - March 16, 1877 or 1879) in the Seoul district of Jeong-dong, she was the third of four daughters.
 Kim's father worked for American missionary Henry Appenzeller.
 In 1886, he sent his daughter to study at the Ewha Girls' School founded by Mary F. Scranton.
 Kim's parents allowed her to study under two conditions: she was forbidden to go to the United States, and to leave school prior to marriage.

 Kim was a good student, particularly good at English.
 When American missionary doctor Rosetta Sherwood Hall visited the school, Kim was asked to work as her interpreter.
 Impressed by doctor Hall's surgery to correct a cleft lip and cleft palate, Kim began to dream of a medical career.
 Rosetta Hall convinced Kim that Koreans were afflicted by Confucian prohibitions that did not allow them to be properly treated.